-We will use QUAST (http://bioinf.spbau.ru/quast) to generate some statistics on the assembly.
+We will use QUAST (http://bioinf.spbau.ru/quast) to generate some statistics on the assembly (in the spades_assembly directory).

+'''

 quast.py --output-dir quast contigs.fasta

+'''

 This will create a directory called quast and create some statistics on the assembly you produced.